Longwater1234/space-checkers/README.md

 ## Code Contributions

 Pull requests are welcome!
 See GitHub Issues tab to help with new Features.
-Just kindly remember run `./lint.sh` script before you git push.
-Also, for this project, header files should end with `.hpp`.
+Just kindly remember run `./lint.sh` script before you git push, and your header files should end with `.hpp`.

 ## License